 We are under a professional and legal obligation to keep details of clients' matters confidential.
-This obligation, however, is subject to certain limited exceptions, one of which may require a solicitor who knows or suspects that a transaction on behalf of a client may involve money laundering or terrorist financing to make a disclosure to the National Crime Agency, via the firm's Anti Money Laundering Officer.
+This obligation, however, is subject to certain limited exceptions, one of which may require a solicitor who knows or suspects that a transaction on behalf of a client may involve money laundering or terrorist financing to make a disclosure to the Serious Organised Crime Agency, via the firm's Anti Money Laundering Officer and Deputy.

 If we are legally required to make a disclosure in relation to a client matter, we may not be able to inform the client that a disclosure has been made.
 We may also have to cease acting in the client's matter for a period of time and may not be able to inform them of the reasons for it.
-Guidance will be provided by our Anti Money Laundering Officer where required.
+Guidance will be provided by , our Anti Money Laundering Officers, where required.

 Under the Law Society Conveyancing Protocol we are required to make the transaction as transparent as possible and to share information with others to assist in the efficient management of each transaction or chain of transactions.
 Before doing so we must obtain the client's consent.
 If the client consents to the disclosure of information about the transaction, other transactions in the chain or any change in circumstances, this information should be disclosed.
-We should not encourage clients to withhold the authority to disclose, save in exceptional circumstances only.
+We should not encourage clients to withhold the authority to disclose, save in exceptional circumstances.

 In most circumstances it will also be inappropriate to reveal whether or not we are in receipt of instructions from any named client.
 If a member of staff is ever in doubt as to whether they should reveal whether we act for a given client, or give out his, her or its name or address, they should check with their Team Leader who will be able to provide guidance.
-Breaches of confidentiality could cause considerable problems for us and will be treated by us as a serious disciplinary offence, and dealt with in accordance with our policies and procedures which are available on our intranet.
+Breaches of confidentiality could cause considerable problems for the firm and will be treated as a serious disciplinary offence, and dealt with in accordance with the firm's disciplinary procedure.

-Confidentiality can be put into jeopardy by thoughtless conversations and meetings in the reception area.
-Client business should not be discussed in the reception area.
-Wherever possible, a client should be escorted to a meeting room when they come in to sign a document or bring papers in.
+Confidentiality can be put into jeopardy by thoughtless conversations and meetings in the reception or public areas.
+Client business should not be discussed in the reception or public areas.
+Wherever possible, when in the office building a client should be escorted to a meeting room when they come in to sign a document or bring papers in.
 What could be a short and uncomplicated visit can easily change if the client asks questions, and they are entitled to do so out of the earshot of other clients or visitors.

 All staff should avoid personal conversations in the reception area.
-The impression gained by clients overhearing conversations in the reception area can be negative.
+The impression gained by clients overhearing conversations in the reception area can on occasions be negative.